AlirezaSamari/MNIST-handwritten-digit-classification/README.md

    - The models are evaluated using the validation set to measure accuracy and loss.
    - The project includes functions for training the models and plotting training curves.

-## Code Execution

-To run the code, follow these steps:

-1. Ensure you have the required dependencies installed.

-2. Clone this GitHub repository to your local machine.

-3. Open and execute the Jupyter Notebook or Python script provided.
-The main code is available in the notebook, and you can execute code cells to train and evaluate the models.

-4. Ensure that you have a compatible GPU available for faster training.
-The code checks for GPU availability and uses it if found.
-If no GPU is available, the code will run on the CPU.

-5. Execute the code cells in the notebook or run the Python script to train the models.
-The training process will output training loss and validation accuracy for each epoch.

-6. The final training and validation loss, as well as accuracy, will be displayed, and training curves will be plotted to visualize the model's performance.

-That's it!
-You have successfully trained and evaluated CNN models on the MNIST dataset.

-For any questions or issues, feel free to contact the project author.
-Enjoy experimenting with deep learning using PyTorch!

 **Note:** This README provides a high-level overview of the project and its code.
 Detailed code explanations, model architectures, and training results can be found in the accompanying Jupyter Notebook.